Aidenseo3180/blog-web-application/README.md

 ## Deployment

+Steps used to create a public domain of web application.
+It was unsuccessful, but here are the steps for those who are interested

 1. Create Microsoft Azure account
 2. Right-click from project, click `Publish`
 3. Create Azure DB server by creating Id and Password